Paper tube color maze will rock your world!

 What’s the BIG idea behind Preschool Color Matching?

-By Kindergarten, some children will be asked to classify objects into given categories.
+Some children will be asked to classify objects into given categories by kindergarten.
 Here, your preschooler is beginning to classify by color.
+This painted color maze will also encourage problem-solving and critical thinking.

 Such a cute idea!
 I used to collect toilet paper rolls all the time when I was homeschooling my twins for preschool.
 There are so many fun and educational things kids can do with them.